Big Brother 3 (American season): Summary

 Following Amy's eviction, the HouseGuests began competing in the first round of the final Head of Household competition.
 Due to the fact that it is the final HoH, all three HouseGuests are eligible to win.
-The first round, known as "HoH Lifeboat," saw the HouseGuests sitting in a lifeboat in the center of the pool.
-In the middle with them was the nomination box, and the HouseGuests were required to hold on to their key without letting go.
-The HouseGuest who hangs on the longest is the winner of this round, and will automatically advance to the third and final round.
-Ultimately, Lisa was the winner of this round.
+The first round, known as "HoH Lifeboat," saw the HouseGuests sitting in a lifeboat in the pool.
+In the middle with them was the nomination box, and the HouseGuests were required to hold to their key without letting go.
+The HouseGuest who hangs on the longest is the winner and advances to the third and final round.
+Lisa won.
 On Day 77, Danielle and Jason competed in the "Household Chores" competition.
-Jason was the winner of the competition, meaning he and Lisa would face off in the final round.
-On Day 78, Lisa and Jason competed in the live "Jury Statements" competition, in which the two of them had to complete statements made by the previously evicted HouseGuests based on how they believed the evictees had answered.
-Lisa won the competition, thus became the final Head of Household.
+Jason won, meaning he and Lisa would face off in the final round.
+On Day 78, Lisa and Jason competed in the live "Jury Statements" competition, in which they had to complete statements made by the previously evicted HouseGuests based on how they believed the evictees had answered.
+Lisa won, becoming the final Head of Household.
 She then cast the sole vote to evict Jason from the house, making her and Danielle the Final Two.
 On Day 82, the jury voted to reward Lisa with the $500,000 grand prize in a vote of nine to one with Danielle only receiving the vote of Jason.